kentcanonigo/TD-Prototype/README.md

 ## Contributing

-Feel free to fork this repository, make your changes, and submit a pull request.
-All contributions are welcome!
+I am currently not looking for any contributions as of the moment.
+Feel free to explore though.

 ## License